This blog was last updated on July 22, 2020

 It’s become really obvious to me that the term marketing automation… means many different things, to different people.

-In fact, the term marketing automation sounds complex… confusing… maybe even a bit overwhelming.
+In fact, the term may sound complex… confusing… maybe even a bit overwhelming.

 And honestly, it kind of is!
-Marketing automation encompasses a huge variety of processes, tools, and workflows.
+Business, marketing, and email automation encompass a huge variety of processes, tools, and workflows.

-That’s why in this post, I’m going to clear the air and help you understand the meaning of marketing automation, and how it can help support your small your business.
+That’s why in this post, I’m going to clear the air and help you understand marketing automation, and how it can help support your small business.

 What is marketing automation?